Shahed4/CosmicCare/README.md

 - **Supabase**: For the powerful backend-as-a-service platform
 - **Next.js**: For the excellent React framework
 - **React Three Fiber**: For seamless Three.js integration with React
+- **OpenAI**: For the Whisper speech-to-text API
+- **Google AI**: For the Gemini emotion analysis capabilities
+- **Tailwind CSS**: For the utility-first styling approach

 ---

-Built using Next.js, Three.js, and Supabase
+Built using Next.js, Three.js, Supabase, OpenAI Whisper, and Google Gemini